 When the Justice League arrived on the Antimatter Earth, the Crime Syndicate switched places with them, and ended up in the League's universe.
 Both teams found that they could not succeed in the other universe.
 Ultraman learned this the hard way when he fought the Martian Manhunter who had remained behind with Aquaman.

-Ultraman was shown assisting (though reluctantly) Superman and Monitor Zillo Valla in trying to get to Comic Book Limbo.
+Ultraman was shown (reluctantly) assisting Superman and Monitor Zillo Valla in trying to get to Comic Book Limbo.
 Later, he read the Infinite Book and turned against them, claiming evil wins in the end.
 Ultraman tried desperately to fight his counterpart, who vanished into Limbo to stop Darkseid.
 Miserable and completely distraught that he had once again been unable to beat Superman, Ultraman accepted an offer from Mandrakk who turned him into a vampire to serve his needs.
-He was finally killed by the entire Green Lantern Corps who together formed an enormous stake that impaled him and Mandrakk, killing them both.
+He was finally killed by the entire Green Lantern Corps who together formed an enormous stake that impaled Mandrakk, killing them both.

 They traded blows until Batman (Dick Grayson) called Supergirl back to help out against the Omega Man, who used his own energy to corrupt Supergirl, bringing back her dark half (which appeared in her solo series).
-She and Ultraman sided with the Omega Man in the later half of the conflict, when Ultraman finally declared to his teammates that he has always tolerated their behavior towards him, and, if he really wanted to, could destroy all of them at any time. ("Every day is one more I deign to let you live.")
+She and Ultraman sided with the Omega Man in the later half of the conflict, when Ultraman finally declared to his teammates that he has always tolerated their behavior towards him, and, if he really wanted to, could destroy all of them at any time.
 He exerted his power, demanding that Superwoman and Donna Troy fight to the death for his amusement.
 Supergirl then revealed that even in her dark state, she'd been following a plan whispered to her by Batman when she "kissed" him, and joined the League to carry out the rest of the plan.
 It was a success, with the Tangent Universe Green Lantern bringing Luthor back to life, who in turn instructed the League on how to repair the machine he invented, and in the process destroyed the Omega Man, reversed the damage he originally caused, and sent the Syndicate (now down to the four remaining members and Power Ring's ring,) back into the Antimatter Universe.

 Powers & Abilities